Overall score

 Port Macquarie (NSW) is a regional larger suburb with local services and a more relaxed pace, while Gosnells (WA) is a well-serviced metro established suburb with plenty happening nearby.
 Port Macquarie sits more regionally self-contained, whereas Gosnells is in a middle-ring position.

-Port Macquarie pulls ahead on housing affordability and schools and education options, whereas Gosnells is the better pick for parks and reserves and walkability.
+Port Macquarie pulls ahead on housing affordability and a quieter safety profile, whereas Gosnells is the better pick for parks and reserves and walkability.
 Port Macquarie generally means more sought-after housing, while Gosnells leans toward more approachable housing costs.

 Investors and value-focused buyers may find Port Macquarie the better fit, while retirees and families are more likely to prefer Gosnells.